ganrad/aks-aspnet-sqldb-rest/extensions/ingest-claims-keda/README.md

 ## A. Deploy dependent Azure Infrastructure resources
 **Approx. time to complete this section: 30 minutes**

-For this project, the Azure Function (serverless) applications will be deployed on **Virtual** (ACI) **Nodes** on AKS.
+In this project, the Azure Function (serverless) applications will be deployed on **Virtual** (ACI) **Nodes** on AKS.
 With virtual nodes, customers only have to pay for container execution time.
 Virtual nodes are ideal for running data processing workloads which typically run for a few minutes (< 10 minutes).
 By running these workloads on virtual nodes, customers can achieve significant cost savings through **per-second** billing.

 Virtual nodes enable network communication between pods that run on [ACI](https://azure.microsoft.com/en-us/services/container-instances/) and AKS cluster.
 As such, virtual nodes only work with AKS clusters created using **Advanced** networking (Azure CNI).